NourElDin023/karam-fund/planning/project-description.md

     -   Birthdate
     -   Facebook profile
     -   Country
--   Account deletion
+-   Account deletion (Disabled for admin users)
-    -   Confirmation message before deletion
+    -   Confirmation message before deletion (Only in frontend)
-    -   Password confirmation for account deletion (Bonus)
+    -   Password confirmation for account deletion (Bonus - Add password field to the request body)
+    -   When a user deletes their account, all their projects and donations are moved to a dummy user `deleted_user` then the user entry is deleted from the database.
+This is to keep the integrity of the database and avoid orphaned records.

 ### 2. Projects